hphelion/documentation/community/community.3rd-party-licenses.old.md

    disclaimer in the documentation and/or other materials provided with the distribution.

-3. The name Zope Corporation &trade; must not be used to endorse or promote products derived from this software without prior written permission from Zope Corporation.
+3. The name Zope Corporation &#8482; must not be used to endorse or promote products derived from this software without prior written permission from Zope Corporation.

-4. The right to distribute this software or to use it for any purpose does not give you the right to use Servicemarks (sm) or Trademarks &trade; of Zope Corporation.
+4. The right to distribute this software or to use it for any purpose does not give you the right to use Servicemarks (sm) or Trademarks &#8482; of Zope Corporation.
 Use of them is covered in a separate agreement (see http://www.zope.com/Marks).